ruby-hyperloop/ruby-hyperloop.io/source/docs/hypermesh_active_record.html.md

 end
 ```

-After a save operation completes the models will have an `errors` hash (just like on the server) with any validation problems.
+After a save operation completes, the models will have an `errors` hash (just like on the server) with any validation problems.

-During the save operation the method `saving?` will return `true`.
-This can be used to instead of (or with) the promise to update the screen:
+During the save operation, the method `saving?` will return `true`.
+This can be used instead of (or with) the promise to update the screen:

 ```ruby
 render do